homeylab/bookstack-file-exporter/README.md

 1. Be able to pull media/photos locally and place in their respective page folders for a more complete file level backup.
 2. Include the exporter in a maintained helm chart as an optional deployment.
 The helm chart is [here](https://github.com/homeylab/helm-charts/tree/main/charts/bookstack).
 3. Export S3 or more options.
+4. Filter shelves and books by name - for more targeted backups.
+Example: you only want to share a book about one topic with an external friend/user.